MicrosoftDocs/defender-docs/articles/defender-for-cloud/just-in-time-access-overview.md

 ---

-When Defender for Cloud finds a machine that can benefit from JIT, it adds that machine to the recommendation's **Unhealthy resources** tab.
+When Defender for Cloud finds a machine that can benefit from just-in-time access, it adds that machine to the recommendation's **Unhealthy resources** tab.

 ![Just-in-time (JIT) virtual machine (VM) access recommendation.](./media/just-in-time-explained/unhealthy-resources.png)

-## Next step
+## Next steps

 [Enable just-in-time access on VMs](just-in-time-access-usage.yml)